FAQs

 What is that barcode that I can see through the return envelope or on the front of the voting document?

-It is a legal requirement to scan the barcode number to mark the electoral roll that you have voted so we can ensure that we do not receive two votes from the same person.
+It is a legal requirement to scan the barcode number to mark the electoral roll you use to vote.
+This is how we ensure we do not receive two votes from the same person.

 Elections